Dual CCTs Queries

 No. The FICM and its partner colleges have agreed to each accept the other’s WPBA materials as part of the dual counting of assessments.
 Trainees will be expected to maintain individual portfolios for each programme demonstrating achievement of each curriculum’s learning outcomes.

-This will need to be managed by deaneries at local levels.
-Much will depend on whether the difficulties in question are purely anaesthetic or ICM related.
-If the problems occur in those areas where competencies overlap, the respective Training Programme Directors will need to work together to resolve the problems.
+This is managed by deaneries at local levels.
+Much depends on whether the difficulties in question are purely anaesthetic or ICM related.
+If the problems occur in those areas where competencies overlap, the respective Training Programme Directors need to work together to resolve the problems.